-Ruslanguage School Moscow - Review and Feedback
+Ruslanguage School Moscow -

 I would like to thank your school for the wonderful experience my daughter, Shannon Smith, enjoyed in your language program this summer from July 6 to August 16.
 She has told me that she has learned so much and that her teachers were excellent.
 She feels much better prepared for her graduate studies which she will begin this fall.
 Shannon also met many new friends from all over the world.
 Thank you, again.